-- Passing score on the Algebra 1 End-of-Course Assessment - 80% + cumulative mathematics average grade in Algebra 1 Honors (1200320) - Teacher, Department Chair, and Administrator recommendation
+- Level 3 + on the statewide, standardized mathematics assessmetn80% + cumulative mathematics average grade in Algebra 1 Honors (1200320) - Teacher, Department Chair, and Administrator recommendation

 APPENDIX C: REQUEST FOR MIDDLE GRADES ACCELERATION To be completed by Parent/Guardian

 ACCEL options 1003.4295 F.S. are educational options that provide academically challenging curriculum or accelerated instruction to eligible students.
 For the majority of students, in-class differentiation provides the learning opportunities needed for advanced students to be challenged.
 The school must carefully consider the effect of ACCEL options, especially mid-year and full-year promotion, on the student's future social, emotional and academic performance.
 A plan for the smooth transition from the student's current grade to a higher grade must be developed, as well as assurance of continuous course progression into middle and high school.
 The students' commitment, desire for the program and maturity level must be considered as well as meeting the eligibility requirements.
 Parent permission is necessary for ACCEL options.